Electronic Invoicing

 The Start of E-Invoicing

-On November 10, 2023, the Federal Board of Revenue (FBR) of Pakistan announced changes and requirements to the e-invoicing system, which initially applies only to certain consumer goods.
+On November 10, 2023, the Federal Board of Revenue (FBR) of Pakistan announced changes and requirements to the e-Invoicing system, which initially applies only to certain consumer goods.
 Fast-moving consumer goods are defined as products sold at retail to meet consumers’ daily needs (excluding durable goods).

 In December 2023, the FBR published a notification specifying that manufacturers, importers, wholesalers, and distributors of FMCGs must issue sales tax e-invoices through an FBR-approved system.
 These selected taxpayers were required to start issuing e-invoices from February 1, 2024, via the government’s central platform.
 The Pakistani government refers to these taxpayers as “integrated suppliers.”

-Since April 2024, importers and taxpayers in the FMCG sector have been obligated to comply with the e-invoicing regime established by the FBR.
+Since April 2024, importers and taxpayers in the FMCG sector have been obligated to comply with the e-Invoicing regime established by the FBR.
 This measure is part of the government’s broader effort to enhance tax transparency, combat tax evasion, and modernize tax administration.

 The requirement means that all commercial transactions conducted by these taxpayers must be reported to the FBR in real time via compatible electronic systems.
 This includes issuing digital invoices, immediate validation by the FBR, and secure archiving on FBR-approved platforms.